bjssacademy/react-tdd/fetching-data-from-api.md

 This test passes.
 The mock API is returning expected data.
 Happy days.

-Now we can test-drive our fetch in `<QuoteLoader />`.
+Now we can test-drive our fetch behaviour in `<QuoteLoader />`.
 For that, we will use the popular `react-fetch-hook` library.

 Install `react-fetch-hook`: